binalogue/laravel-boilerplate/.presets/setup/templates/README.md

 [![Website laravel.binalogue.dev](https://img.shields.io/website?down_color=red&down_message=down&up_color=green&up_message=up&url=https%3A%2F%2Flaravel.binalogue.dev)](https://laravel.binalogue.dev)

-This repository contains a skeleton to easily create Laravel 8 and Vue.js applications 🚀

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.